Henriette Deluzy-Desportes: Governess to the Praslin family

 Françoise (Fanny) Altarice Rosalba Sebastiani, duchesse de Praslin, and Charles Laure Hugues Théobald, duc de Choiseul-Praslin, hired Henriette in 1841 to be the governess to their daughters, or their four youngest children.
 The Praslins had nine boys and girls.
 Although the family ran through a number of nannies, Henriette was employed by the family for six years.

 Fanny thought that her role as mother and wife was usurped by Henriette.
 The Praslins had a difficult marriage.
 Fanny, who was wealthy, had a temperamental nature and she was either expressing her complaints or asking for forgiveness.
 She was jealous of the attention that the duke showed their children.
 Amongst those around the family, there were some who thought that she was mentally unbalanced.
 There were others, though, who thought the duke had been overbearing and insulting.
 He was also rumored to have had an affair with Henriette.
 The duke was described as uncaring, unfaithful, and distant to his wife.
 Fanny threatened her husband to fire Henriette, believing that they were having an affair, or she would divorce him.
 Henriette was released from her position in July 1847, without a letter of recommendation or credentials.

-Henriette's and the Felix Desporte's friends tried to find ways to provide her a secure future.
-The Remys tried to negotiate a marriage between Lieutenant-Colonel Bisson and Henriette, which would make it appear as if she left the Praslin's household to marry, rather than because of a scandal.
-Odilon Barrot, tried to negotiate an inheritance of 40,000 francs and a trousseau from her Grandfather Desportes.
+Henriette's and Felix Desporte's friends tried to find ways to provide her a secure future.
+The Remys tried to negotiate a marriage between Lieutenant-Colonel Bisson and Henriette.
+This would make it appear as if she left the Praslin's household to marry, rather than because of a scandal.
+Odilon Barrot tried to negotiate an inheritance of 40,000 francs and a trousseau from her Grandfather Desportes.
 She was also to receive a life pension from the Cahouet deed.
-The only approach that materialized was a gift of some savings by two of the Praslin's daughters, Louise and Berthe to pay for a small room at the home of Mme Closter-Lemaire in The Marais in Paris.
+The only advance that materialized was a gift of some savings by two of the Praslin's daughters, Louise and Berthe, to pay for a small room at the home of Mme Closter-Lemaire in The Marais in Paris.
 Mme Closter-Lemaire was the stepmother of Louis Ulbach.

 After she left the Praslins, the duke paid her rent a few times.
-Henriette wrote him long letters, he responded by encouraging her to create a life with other people.
+Henriette wrote him long letters; he responded by encouraging her to create a life with other people.